victorviro/ml_pipeline/references/DVC_data_versioning.md

 dvc init
 ```

 A new `.dvc/` directory is created for internal configuration.
 This directory is automatically staged with `git add`, so it can be easily committed with Git.
-It constains a specific `.gitignore` file for DVC, and a `config` file
+It constains a specific `.gitignore` file for DVC, a `config` file for configuration (empty for now), and other files.
-for configuration.

 In order to upload DVC-tracked data or models later with `dvc push`, we need to setup a storage.
 In this example, we add a new local [data remote](https://dvc.org/doc/command-reference/remote/add) (storage and remote are interchambiable terms in DVC):